Global properties of Dirichlet forms on discrete spaces: Discrete time v.s. continuous time

-\begin{coro} Let $(b,0)$ be connected.
-Then a random walk associated with $(b,0)$ is recurrent if and only if $\QD$ as a Dirichlet form on $\ell^2(V,1)$ is recurrent. \end{coro} \begin{proof} This is an immedate consequence of the previous two theorems. \end{proof}
+\begin{coro} Let $(b,0)$ be connected and let $m$ be an arbitrary measure of full support.
+Let $\QD$ be the regular Dirichlet form associated with $(b,0)$ on $\ell^2(V,m)$.
+The random walk associated with $(b,0)$ is recurrent if and only if $\QD$ is recurrent. \end{coro} \begin{proof} This is an immediate consequence of the previous two theorems and the fact that recurrence of $\QD$ does not depend on the underlying measure, see Corollary~\ref{Independence of underlying measure}. \end{proof}

+\begin{remark} The previous corollary seems to be widely believed among experts.
+However, we could not find a reference which gives the result in its full generality.
+A weak form of it can be found in \cite{Kal}. \end{remark}

 \begin{remark} Let us briefly discuss the stochastic interpretation of the formula in Theorem \ref{discrete time v.s. continuous time} by computing the involved quantities from a probabilistic view.
 We will omit technical details (such as construction of the related processes and measurability issues) and do computations on a formal level.